alchemauss/mauss/README.md

 ### `regexp`

-A direct replacement for `new RegExp()` with special characters from source string escaped
+A drop-in replacement for `new RegExp()` with special characters from source string escaped

 ### `debounce/throttle`